Springfield Indians: Early history

 The Indians had their start in the Canadian-American Hockey League in 1926.
 The "Can-Am", as it was called, was founded in Springfield and the Indians were one of the five initial franchises.
 The team was named after the Indian Motorcycle Company which was at the time, headquartered in Springfield.
 It was run at the time by Lester Patrick and the National Hockey League's New York Rangers, and future NHL stars such as Charlie Rayner, Earl Seibert (who after his playing days were through would be the Indians' longtime coach), Cecil Dillon and Ott Heller saw their start in Springfield uniforms.
 The Indians played in the Can-Am League until the 1932–33 season, having to fold thirteen games into the season.
 In 1935–36, Lucien Garneau transferred his Quebec Beavers franchise to Springfield, resurrecting the Indians name; the team was now associated with the NHL's Montreal Canadiens.

+In 1939, Boston Bruins superstar defenseman Eddie Shore purchased the team.
+He split games between the Bruins and the Indians, even going so far as to provoke a trade to the New York Americans to make the train commute easier.
+He retired from the NHL after that season, but played for Springfield for two more seasons.

 The Great Depression caused cutbacks all around, and the Can-Am merged with the International Hockey League to form the International-American Hockey League, which changed its name to the American Hockey League, having lost its last Canadian franchises, in 1941.

-But before that time, the man who cast his shadow over the team for four decades, Boston Bruins superstar defenseman Eddie Shore, purchased the team in 1939.
-Industriously, he split games between the Bruins and the Indians, even going so far as to provoke a trade to the New York Americans to make the train commute easier.
-He retired from the NHL after that season, but played for Springfield for two more seasons.
-Shore's often-controversial but ever-colorful management style would permeate the team for the next 36 years and provide generations of hockey players and fans with anecdotes.